 “My lunch,” she joked.

-The girl on the mattress smiled at it, and Nio smiled back.
+The girl on the mattress smiled, and Nio forced a smile back.

 “Becks,” Nio repeated the name.
 “Is that short for something?”